-The International Institute of Orthotics and Prosthetics (IIOP) is an organization that seeks to improve the lives of amputees, veterans, and their families by enhancing the capacity and effectiveness of the practitioners who serve them.
+The International Institute of Orthotics and Prosthetics (IIOP) is an organization that seeks to improve the lives of people living with amputation, veterans, and their families by enhancing the capacity and effectiveness of the practitioners who serve them.
 It does this primarily through its work with accredited O&P programs in the areas of research, innovation, education, and collaboration.

 Primary Mission Statement